Bee Services in Austin TX

 Honey bees contribute so much to our ecosystem, but they can also cause enormous problems for Texas homeowners.
 When bees set up shop in and around your home, it can be a nightmare.
-If you want to remove them yourself or even spray to kill, you might want to reconsider.
+If you want to remove them yourself, you might want to reconsider.

 We need bees, but that doesn’t mean you need to share your house with a colony.
-It’s essential to have them properly and safely removed and relocated.
-Even one drop of honey left behind can draw new bees and other animals, and only a professional bee removal service can humanely resolve your bee infestation.
+It’s essential to have them properly removed.
+Even one drop of honey left behind can draw new bees and other animals, and only a professional bee service can effectively resolve your bee infestation.

-At Stampede Pest Control in Austin, TX, we approach honey bee removals with a non-toxic, noninvasive approach.
-You don’t have to worry about your home, your family, or the swarms because our bee removal service abides by these guidelines:
+At Stampede Pest Control in Austin, TX, we handle the bees right away.
+And you don’t have to worry about your home, your family, or the swarms because our bee pest control service is guaranteed.

 Plus, Stampede Pest Control offers competitive rates for our services.
 We deliver guaranteed results for locations around Austin, Texas, and beyond.